nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 > 📝️ **_NOTE:_** For both the subject quiz and the topic quiz, the application only prints out the incorrectAnswer
 >if the user has completed the quiz.
 If the user stops the quiz without completing it, then the application will only
 >show the score obtained by the user.
+The incorrectAnswers are printed along with the score of the quiz in the `printScore`
+>method.

 ### 4.5 Sorting tasks